hypergeek-dev/Moviedatabase-MVC/README.md

 ### Text Formatting

 The news articles fetched from the API initially appeared as a single text string without line breaks.
 A text processing step was added to divide the content into paragraphs for better readability.
+I used Natural Language Processing in this step.

 ### Deployment